janwilmake/grok-tools/grokthyself/README.md

 - Expose the MCP (after login, only allow if username matches)
 - For free users, put payment URL in every response.

 I can build this and make it a real app within a week.
 I can give this away for free to some friends, and discount price on premium one from $129 to $49 temporarily.
-This